-The North Dakota Department of Health has staff members and work groups dedicated to advancing infection prevention and control in the state.
+The North Dakota Department of Health and Human Services has staff members and work groups dedicated to advancing infection prevention and control in the state.
 For example:

 - The HAI program has quarterly phone meetings with state Infection Preventionists (IPs) to discuss current activities among HAI prevention programs, disease issues, and antibiotic stewardship.

-- The Division of Disease Control has an HAI Steering Committee that meets quarterly to discuss current infection prevention and antibiotic stewardship activities within the state and work towards goals for continued improvement.
+- The Division of Public Health has an HAI/AR Engagement Group that meets quarterly to discuss current infection prevention and antibiotic stewardship activities within the state and work towards goals for continued improvement.

 Precautions are a set of recommendations and practices that are designed to prevent the transmission of infectious diseases.
 There are two tiers of recommended precautions: standard precautions for all patient care and transmission-based precautions.